spiral/docs/docs/en/component/data-grid.md

 print_r(iterator_to_array($result));
 ```

-If you want any of the specifications be applied by default, you can pass them next way:
+If you want any of the specifications to be applied by default, you can pass them in the following way:

 ```php
 /** @var Spiral\DataGrid\GridFactory $factory */